 You can read this update online here.

-Shelter Tas are the peak body for Housing and Homelessness in Tasmania, and they have published the 2015 edition of their e-newsletter.
+Shelter Tas are the peak body for Housing and Homelessness in Tasmania, and they have published an update for December.

 To read the newsletter, click here.